JoeWozza/DMML_Assignment/Writeup.md

+# A Machine Learning Study into Batting Strategies in the Indian Premier League
+Rhiann Nelson, Dean Wales, Joe Wozniczka-Wells

 ## Background and Project Aim
 The bat and ball game of cricket is widely considered to have originated in England in the 16th century and as a result of the British empire has since become one of the most played and watched sports in the world.
 According to the International Cricket Council (2018), there are over 1 billion cricket supporters worldwide and nearly 90% of them come from the Indian subcontinent.
 It is the most popular sport in Pakistan, Bangladesh, Sri Lanka, Afghanistan and India with support for the game is particularly fervent in the latter.